alcrene/scityping/README.md

 ```
 Note that this works even if `Complex` is defined after `Foo`, without any patching of `Foo`’s list of `__json_encoders__`.[^post-type-def]

 **Hint** It is recommended that the nested `Data` provide type-aware deserialization logic.
 The easiest way to do this is to use either `scityping.pydantic.BaseModel` or `scityping.pydantic.dataclass`.
 We do add basic deserialization support for the builtin `dataclasses.dataclass`, but this is intentionally limited to a few basic types (`int`, `float`, `str`) and `Serializable` subclasses.
-If your data are very simple, this may be sufficient – see the docstring `scityping.Dataclass` for what exactly is supported.
+If your data are very simple, this may be sufficient – see the docstring of `scityping.Dataclass` for what exactly is supported.

 [^post-type-def]: The corollary of this is that it makes it easier for modules to arbitrarily modify how types are serialized by *already imported* modules.
 Thus by adding a new serializer, a new package may break a previously working one.
 Also, while the hooks for extending type suport don't increase the attack surface vis-à-vis a malicious actor (imported Python modules are already allowed to inject code wherever they please), they might make things easier for them.